shapiro-jake/word-game/README.md

 ## Next Steps

-As improvements, I'd like to deploy the game to a web domain so players on different machines can play the game at once, to support more than 2 players playing in one match, and to add an element of ML to the Word Game.
+As extensions, I'd like to deploy the game to a web domain so players on different machines can play the game at once, to support more than 2 players playing in one match, and to add an element of ML to the Word Game.
+Specifically, I'd like to be able to visualize the trajectory of the players' guesses using dimensionality reduction of the words' representations by a model such as Word2Vec, or to allow a player to play against an AI by having the AI guess the most similar word to the previous guesses.

 I hope you enjoy!